FOSDEM/website/content/interviews/dominik-george-eike-jesinghaus.markdown

 future, because GitHub locks out a major, important part of the Veripeditus community in their Terms of Use.

+Q: What do you mean, GitHub locks out part of your community?

+GitHub explicitly ban contributors younger than 13 years from using their website.
+They do this because they believe that COPPA, the US Children Online Privacy Protection Act, requires them to do that.

+While this wouls seem like a non-issue to most projects, it is an issue for us because we actually do have students between ten and 13 years who already have a list of features they would like to see in Veripeditus, and they have no way of contributing that and have their contributions credited to them, even if their parents agree and they get guidance.
+At Teckids e.V., we see contributions by children of that age on a regular basis.

+As I already said, most projects will not see or understand this issue, but for us, it is a real life problem, and we believe that access to free software and contribution to it must not be limited for any sub-group of people by a third party, even less when it comes to educational software.

 Q: Which new features can we expect this year in Veripeditus?

 Veripeditus offers a lot of simplicity in AR game creation right now,